Google Sheets: Best practices to prepare your data for publishing in your dashboard

 Creating pre-analysis

-If you want to analyze “How many sales were made last week” and you need that information updated weekly, how can you automatically update it?
-Below we’ve included two tips that will help to create a dynamic sample of data based on your raw data:
+If you want to track “How many sales were made last week” and need that number refreshed weekly, here are two tips that create a dynamic sample from raw data.

 Infinite ranges